Flipp: (1997–1999)

-(2000-2003)
+(2000–2003)

 At this time the band had become managed by former Kiss manager Bill Aucoin.
 Flipp then released their sophomore album Blow It Out Your Ass through Oarfin Records in 2000.
 The album landed in the hands of Everclear bassist Craig Montoya, who then passed it onto Everclear frontman Art Alexakis.
 This led to Alexakis offering Flipp to open up for Everclear on tour.
 Alexakis, along with Arens, would then go on to co-produce and write Flipp's next album Volume which was released in 2002 on Artemis Records.
 During their performance at 93XFest 2002, promoting their Volume album, the band ran into the crowd of nearly 20,000 and started a feather pillow fight, causing pillow feathers to fly all over the campgrounds for days; later on that evening, Flipp would then perform surprise sets throughout the festival's campgrounds.

 To promote the album's release day, the band performed in the garages of three contest winners as well as "bum-rushed" the stage and performed a short set during a local Minneapolis show later on that evening.
 The "Freak" single hit #1 in eight different cities around the country.
 Shortly before the band were to release their second single from the album, "I Still Love Rock N Roll", Tom Shulz and Chrissie Hynde had sued Artemis Records on the grounds of unpaid royalties; they had won their respective cases which led to the label going out of business, in turn, leaving Flipp without a record label or support to promote their single leading the band to an eventual break up soon after in 2003.

-Reunion (2016-present)
+Reunion (2016–present)

-Flipp performed a reunion show in 2016 to a sold out crowd at First Avenue in Minneapolis, Minnesota; with a line up consisting of founding members Brynn Arens, Greg Eidem, and Kilo Bale, the band have remained active and playing shows since.
+Flipp performed a reunion show in 2016 to a sold-out crowd at First Avenue in Minneapolis, Minnesota; with a lineup consisting of founding members Brynn Arens, Greg Eidem, and Kilo Bale, the band has remained active and playing shows since.

-Some notable support slots the band have performed since their reunion include Gene Simmons of Kiss, Cheap Trick, Don Felder of the Eagles, and Michael Schenker.
+Some notable support slots the band has performed since their reunion include Gene Simmons of Kiss, Cheap Trick, Don Felder of the Eagles, and Michael Schenker.

-In 2017, the band released a 20th anniversary edition of the band's self-titled debut record along with bonus tracks.
+In 2017, the band released a 20th anniversary edition of its self-titled debut record along with bonus tracks.

 As of June 2018, Flipp recruited Drew Fortier (aka Drew Badly) as their new second guitarist.
 Shortly afterward, Greg Eidem's son Donovan was recruited as the band's multi-instrumentalist, resuming the role once held by Kii Arens.

 April 29, 2019, it was announced that EMP Label Group, the record label of David Ellefson of Megadeth, and Thom Hazaert, would release The Best of the Worst of Flipp, a CD and LP "Greatest Hits" Collection of the band's material, in stores July 5, 2019.

 Eric Vobejda (aka E Mono Verbatim) took over as second guitarist beginning in 2020.

 In 2022, he band released Too Dumb To Quit; their first album in twenty years.